hyperledger-archives/composer/packages/composer-website/jekylldocs/integrating/securing-the-rest-server.md

 section: integrating
 index-order: 705
 sidebar: sidebars/accordion-toc0.md
-excerpt: By default, the Hyperledger Composer REST server services all requests by using the Blockchain identity specified on the command line at startup.
-By [**enabling authentication, the identity of the client can be used to digitally sign all transactions made by that client.**](./enabling-rest-authentication.html)
+excerpt: When deploying Hyperledger Composer REST server in a production environment, the REST server should be [**configured to be secured with HTTPS and TLS**](./securing-the-rest-server.html) (Transport Layer Security).
+Once the REST server has been configured with HTTPS and TLS, all data transferred between the REST server and all of the REST clients is encrypted.
 ---

 # Securing the REST server using HTTPS and TLS